TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 ## Hate me, please!

 Did you came across some error or wtf?
 Is it boring, too long or too vague?
-Just write me a comment.
-I want to make this series bulletproof and as much as helpful as possible.
+Just send me a comment.
+I want to make this series bulletproof and as helpful as possible.

 **You will help thousands of others if you help me to fix one issue.**